-Shravan Narayan and Craig Disselkoen, UC San Diego; Tal Garfinkel, Vmware, Stanford University; Nathan Froyd and Eric Rahm, Mozilla; Sorin Lerner, UC San Diego; Hovav Shacham, UT Austin; Deian Stefan, UC San Diego
+Shravan Narayan and Craig Disselkoen, UC San Diego; Tal Garfinkel, Stanford University; Nathan Froyd and Eric Rahm, Mozilla; Sorin Lerner, UC San Diego; Hovav Shacham, UT Austin; Deian Stefan, UC San Diego

 Firefox and other major browsers rely on dozens of third-party libraries to render audio, video, images, and other content.
 These libraries are a frequent source of vulnerabilities.
 To mitigate this threat, we are migrating Firefox to an architecture that isolates these libraries in lightweight sandboxes, dramatically reducing the impact of a compromise.

 Retrofitting isolation can be labor-intensive, very prone to security bugs, and requires critical attention to performance.
 To help, we developed RLBox, a framework that minimizes the burden of converting Firefox to securely and efficiently use untrusted code.
 To enable this, RLBox employs static information flow enforcement, and lightweight dynamic checks, expressed directly in the C++ type system.